Bayesian inference of dense matter EOS encapsulating a first-order hadron-quark phase transition from observables of canonical neutron stars: Summary and conclusions

 \section{Summary and conclusions}

-In summary, within the Bayesian statistical framework using generic EOS parameterizations for both the hadronic and quark matter connected through the Maxwell construction we inferred the PDFs of EOS parameters as well as QM fraction and its size from NS radius data from several recent observations.
-We found that the available astrophysical data and all known EOS constraints prefer the formation of a large volume of QM even in canonical NSs.
+In summary, within the Bayesian statistical framework using generic EOS parameterizations for both the hadronic and quark matter connected through the Maxwell construction we inferred the PDFs of EOS parameters as well as the QM fraction and its size from NS radius data from several recent observations with and without using the Seidov stability condition.
+We found that the available astrophysical data and all known EOS constraints prefer the formation of a large volume of QM even in canonical NSs regardless whether the Seidov condition is used or not.
 Future Bayesian inferences using unified EOS models describing both NSs and heavy-ion reactions with possible phase transitions from combined multimessenger data from both fields will significantly improve our knowledge about the EOS of super-dense neutron-rich matter.